Concordia-class cruise ship

 The Concordia class is a class of cruise ships that are operated by Costa Cruises and Carnival Cruise Lines, subsidiaries of Carnival Corporation & plc.

 The ship's design is based on the design of Carnival's Conquest class fleet of ships.
 However, their design from lido (pool) deck up to the top deck was enlarged and redesigned.
 The most notable difference is the structure around the main pool.
 The main pool features a glass exterior on both sides of the ship.
-A retractable macrodome was also added for the main pool.
+A retractable magrodome was also added for the main pool.
 Another notable difference is the enlargement of its spa facilities.
 Each ship has a 21,000 ft2 wellness facility.
 Additional spa cabins were also included into the Concordia class.